Annual – April Fool’s Day

 1713 – The Iroquois were joined by the Tuscaroras to become Six Nations.

 1858 – A vicious spring storm broke out of the northeast, creating Toronto Island and demolishing John Quinn’s Peninsula Hotel.
-In a few dramatic hours, huge waves created a channel about one-and-a-half metres deep.
+In a few tense hours, huge waves created a channel about one-and-a-half metres deep.

 1859 – The University of New Brunswick was incorporated.